-Most users like me do not want loads of bookmarks which demand sorting out regularly.
-Instead, a simple solution capable of allowing users to browse what they need and discard what they want quickly, without much efforts is most welcome.
-Meet Pocket, a browser extension that is available for Chrome as well as Firefox, that lets you read the saved content on the web later when you are on the plane, train, or anywhere without an internet connection.
+Most users like me do not want loads of bookmarks that demand sorting out regularly.
+Instead, a simple solution that allows users to browse what they need and discard what they want quickly, without much effort is most welcome.
+Meet Pocket, a browser extension that is available for Firefox, that lets you read the saved content on the web later when you are on a plane, train, or anywhere without an internet connection.

-In this post, we are explaining how to use Pocket on Firefox, but its similar for Chrome.
+In this post, we are explaining how to use Pocket on Firefox.

 Once you have installed this add-on, the Pocket button appears in Firefox’s Navigation Toolbar.
 A single click on the button saves the current page to Pocket.
 It turns red, indicating that the page has been saved.
 Alternatively, you can see an item in the Context Menu – Save to Pocket when you right-click on the page background.